 About the fieldschool

 We are a National University of Ireland, Galway fieldschool and the only archaeological fieldschool singularly focused on Ireland's prehistory.
-We have just completed a three year campaign of excavation concentrated on Chalcolithic/Early Bronze Age megaliths - wedge tombs.
-This project is now in its post excavation phase and several publications are on the way.
-In 2018, we will commence a new campaign of excavation concentrating on barrows and the later Bronze/Iron Age.
+We run excavation, survey and experimental courses, and currently have two major projects underway.
+The 'Roughan Hill wedge tombs' project is now in its post excavation stages, and the 'Knockloon Hill ceremonial complex' project is midway through a campaign of survey and excavation.
 To read more about our research click here.

 Where are we based?